Elmwood Receives Tremendous Support from Local Grantors

 Sandy McMillan commented, “The Trustees of Elmwood Cemetery and the Directors of the Historic Elmwood Foundation were overwhelmed by the profound generosity of the Ralph C. Wilson, Jr. Foundation.”
 Ralph Wilson and his wife Mary M. Wilson have been significant supporters of Elmwood since the inception of the Historic Elmwood Foundation.
 The Wilsons have demonstrated repeatedly their commitment to Elmwood's restoration and advancement of our community and educational programs.

-This was never more apparent than last summer.
+This was never more apparent than in 2015.

 Following Mr. Wilson’s death, a new foundation was established in his name with the proceeds from the sale of the Wilsons’ beloved Buffalo Bills.
 Elmwood was asked to apply for a legacy grant through the new foundation.
 Mrs. Wilson asked the Historic Elmwood Foundation to identify our greatest needs.
 She and the Wilson Trustees responded generously.
-This spring and summer there will be great activity at the cemetery as we undertake resurfacing the majority of our roadways and the painting of our northern fence-line with a $1 million grant.
+In 2016, the grant enabled resurfacing of the majority of Elmwood's roadways and the painting of northern fence-line with a $1 million grant.

 “We are pleased to continue our support for the Historic Elmwood Foundation and the ongoing efforts to restore such a significant part of our community’s history and legacy,” said Mary Wilson.
 “It is truly a treasure in the Detroit community and it is important to see its beauty and history preserved for generations to come.”